olamilekanadesoye/TradeZone_Analytics/README.md

 2. The revenue proportion by category indicates that approximately 55% of TradeZone E-commerce is generated by Electronic category while the remaining 6 catgories contributes approxiamtely 45% to the revenue.
 Electronics in 70th percentaile in the order distribution spread adds that high electronic revenues is also supported by volume of orders in addition to its price value.
 These results shows that electronic significantly impact on the business' total revenue.
 While this can be good, it also shows our business relies heavily on elecronics sales and this places the business on risk- any market price crash on electronics could affect the overall revenue negatively.

 ### Research Question 4
 The metrics shows that there is no close relationship between fulfillment time and customer rating.
 For example, RunFast NG has lowest fulfilment day but has a low customer rating at 3.25 and SportsCentral NG has a long fulfiment time of 4.10 but high average customer rating of 4.08.
 Accordingly, AgriMartNG and FashionHub NG has the same average fulfillment day of 4.52 but very opposite average customer rating of 2.50 and 3.55.
-This shows that multiple factors other than fulfillment time contribute to seller inefficiency.
+This shows that multiple factors other than fulfillment time contribute to rating inefficiency.
 These factors could be packaging, product quality upon arrival or value and durability expectation.

 ---